-- 1) Clear incubator goals can significantly increase the rate of graduation companies from incubation programmes, - 2) High survival rate of companies ranged from 81% to 90% which leads to the sustainability of companies in the market, - 3) High rate of employment creation leads to economic development, and - 4) Active role of cooperation of R&D contributes positively on technology transfer and increment in the rate of patents.
+- (1) clear incubator goals can significantly increase the rate of graduation companies from incubation programmes; - (2) high survival rate of companies ranged from 81 to 90 per cent which leads to the sustainability of companies in the market; - (3) high rate of employment creation leads to economic development; and - (4) active role of cooperation of R&D contributes positively on technology transfer and increment in the rate of patents.

 In conclusion, incubators contribute to the international economy and play a vital role not only in economic recovery but also in smart growth and economic development.
-International adaptation leads to the support of diverse economies, jobs creation, wealth building, the support of an entrepreneurshipial climate, fostering the innovation to commercialise new technologies and jobs creation.
+International adaptation leads to the support of diverse economies, jobs creation, wealth building, the support of an entrepreneurshipial climate, fostering the innovation to commercialize new technologies and jobs creation.
 For future research and from the findings highlighted in this paper, the authors intend to conduct more case studies in different Middle Eastern and Gulf states.
-Hence the authors are planning to develop a blueprint to shape the 21st century.
+Hence the authors are planning to develop a blueprint to shape the twenty-first century.